tfgg/yournextmep/_candidates/eu2014/plaid-cymru/ioan-bellin.md

 person: ioan-bellin
 region: wales
 party: plaid-cymru
-title: Wales - Plaid Cymru - Ioan Bellin
+title: Ioan Bellin is running for MEP in Wales for Plaid Cymru
 incumbent: false
 ---